Reflections On Our 2nd Anniversary

 We don’t fight

-Priska: At the risk of sounding like a Stepford Housewife… Russell and I have only fought once, maybe twice??
-Admittedly, I was hormonal both times.
-It’s nearly impossible to instigate a fight with Russell.
+Priska: It’s nearly impossible to instigate a fight with Russell.
 I, on the other hand, tend to be highly confrontational.
 Like nearly lose my Jesus for the sake of fighting it out.

 Luckily, Russell is the most mellow guy.
 He doesn’t care about a lot, and he doesn’t need his own way on almost anything.
-He’s just as happy to let me choose in my high-strung, Type-A, control-freakishness.
+He’ll let me choose my high-strung, Type-A, control-freakishness.
 The few areas he is the boss of in our marriage, I yield.
 Especially in our financial habits.
 I’m a mess financially without Russell.
-Sure, I got a finance degree, but putting it into practice personally is a whole ‘nother beast!
+Sure, I got a finance degree, but putting it into practice personally is a whole other beast!

-Still, I have some perspective on fighting in marriage because I grew up in a broken home that barely stayed together til I was 9y.o. and I have lots of married friends.
-Oh, and people DM me to talk about their marriage problems.
-I’ve noticed that anytime there is fighting within a marriage, it’s because at least 1 person is digging in his/her heels and demanding the other person yield immediately.
+Still, I have some perspective on fighting in marriage because I grew up in a broken home that barely stayed together til I was 9 y.o. and I have lots of married friends.
+I’ve noticed that anytime there is fighting within a marriage, it’s because at least one person is digging in his/her heels and demanding the other person yield immediately.
 If the other person yields, there’s no fight.
 If you both disagree but give it time to change, there’s no fight.
-Now, that’s really easy to say.
-I get it.
+Easier said than done, right?

-But another consideration is that all because you’re disagreeing, doesn’t mean you need to fight.
-And disagreeing isn’t the worst thing.
-Not caring enough to come together on issues is the worst thing.
+Another consideration is that all because you’re disagreeing, doesn’t mean you need to fight.
+Disagreeing isn’t the worst thing; not caring enough to come together on issues is worse.
 Once you stop caring, you can pretty much guarantee divorce will soon follow.

 When you’re disagreeing, here are some tips: